Moscow’s Five Best Free Offers

 For more info and a booking form visit: www.moscowfreetour.com

-A futuristic pavilion has opened just beside the Kremlin, on the site of what was a large and ugly ‘hotel Russia.’
-In order to build the hotel the soviet government destroyed the historic district of Zaryadye.
-The decision has now been made to reconstruct this area.
+A new Central Park has opened just beside the Kremlin, on the site of what was a large and ugly ‘hotel Russia.’
+It is open24/7.
+Entrance is free!
+Check our audio program to explore the park.

 A ‘weighing’ bench has been set up in Sokolniki Park, situated at the subway station of the same name on the red line.
 Just sitting on it will show how much you have gained or lost.